WPTA: Main channel (21Alive – ABC)

-On November 3, 2017, WPTA's ABC21 was named Station of the Year in market 2 (stations outside of Indianapolis) at the Indiana Broadcasters Association Spectrum Awards banquet.
+On November 3, 2017, WPTA's ABC21 was named Station of the Year in Region 2 (stations outside of Indianapolis) at the Indiana Broadcasters Association Spectrum Awards banquet.
 In 2018, channel honors included two Regional Edward R. Murrow Awards, Emmy nominations including Overall Excellence and News Excellence and statewide honors including Outstanding News Operation (from the Indiana Associated Press Broadcasters Association) and Best Newscast (from the Society of Professional Journalists).
 In 2019, ABC21 received another Regional Edward R. Murrow Award, which qualified the station for the national competition.
-"Digging Deeper: Dying on the Job," a series of reports focused on workplace safety in Indiana, then received the National Edward R. Murrow Award for Investigative Reporting.
+"Digging Deeper: Dying on the Job", a series of reports focused on workplace safety in Indiana, then received the National Edward R. Murrow Award for Investigative Reporting.
 The station was again nominated for the News Excellence Emmy and won the award in the categories of Evening Newscast and Investigative Reporting (series).
 Additional honors included a third place National Headliner Award and a repeat of the statewide Outstanding News Operation honor (from IAPBA).
 The channel's "ABC21 Storm Team" was named "Outstanding Weather Operation" and the 11 p.m. news received another statewide Best Newscast award.

 Following Gray's acquisition of the station, its main newscasts were rebranded back to 21Alive News on October 17, 2022.
 In November, the station announced plans to consolidate its news departments under the same brand and add additional newscasts.